AdobeDocs/genstudio.en/help/tutorials/create-email-experience.md

 **To add parameters and images**:

 1. Click the _Parameters_ icon to expand the parameters options and add references parameters and image content.
-1. In the _Parameters_ section, add brand references—Brand, Persona, and Product—to inform content creation.
+1. In the _Parameters_ section, add guidelines—Brand, Persona, and Product—to inform content creation.

    If there are no brands, personas, or products available from these menus, [add guidelines to your GenStudio](/help/user-guide/guidelines/add-guidelines.md).